Hurricane Season Heats Up! The 2024 Hurricane Forecast

 Body

-The Atlantic hurricane season runs through November 2023.
-With record-warm sea surface temperatures, experts expect average to above-average activity.
+Get out your raincoat!
+With record-warm sea surface temperatures, experts predict above-average activity, with the highest numbers that NOAA has forecasted to date.
+If the destructive Category 1 Hurricane Beryl and Hurricane Debby are any indication, we are in for a wild ride.
 See the hurricane forecast, including how many storms are expected to make landfall.
 Plus, we answer your questions about Earth’s most powerful storms.

 The Atlantic hurricane season officially starts on June 1 and ends on November 30, though hurricanes can occur outside of the season.
 (In the Northeast Pacific, the season starts earlier, on 15 May.)
 The forecasts below cover the Atlantic Basin, encompassing the Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.